JasonPy/twitter-query-expansion/README.md

 ## 4.2 Effects of Structural Procedure
 In order to get some insight on which expansion terms originate from which terms of the initial user query, it is investigated how the structural approach affects the resulting expansions.
 The whole pipeline is configurable - this means that it can be adjusted which part of the query is expanded.
-The following Table shows which parts of the query lead to which expansion terms.
+The following Table 4.3 shows the corresponding impact.

 | Query Terms | Noun | Verb | Adjective | Proper Noun | Location | Organization | Hashtag |
 |:---|---|---|---|---|---|---|---|